dperiwal/InstagramViewer/README.md

      android-async-http-1.4.6.jar
      picasso-2.3.4.jar

+Used Iconmonstr to create icons for watch and a heart sign.

 Walkthrough of all user stories:

 ![Animated Walkthrough](DamodarInstagramViewer1.gif "Animation that shows the working of the app in an emulator")